Josie McFarlane: Storylines

+Reception

 Following her departure from the soap in 2000, actress Joan Hooley publicly slammed EastEnders and the BBC for being "racist" and failing to give ethnic minority characters decent storylines, saying that the BBC was doing nothing to challenge TV stereotypes of blacks as "whores, gangsters, pimps and freaks".
 She said she felt "emotionally abused" after spending 18 months with the show without ever having "any kind of meaningful plotline or meaty dialogue".

 She commented, "It was tokenism.
 I felt like a prop in the corner.
 It was very demeaning and a form of insidious racism.
 That is a very strong phrase to use against the BBC and EastEnders but I feel very badly about how they handled my character.
 They were just fulfilling a duty to have a black face in the show.
 The way most blacks are often portrayed on television reinforces the image of them as gangsters, pimps, whores and freaks.
 EastEnders could have helped provide a positive role model but they didn't take the opportunity."

 Hooley claims that she was promised major storylines that never materialised, was asked to come up with ideas for black characters, but that all her pages of suggestions (including developing an interesting relationship with the character Dot Cotton or having Josie start her own business) were ignored.
 She also claims that she was only used for two-thirds of her contracted appearances.
 She said: "In the 18 months I was in EastEnders, I had no impact.
 There was nothing that made people sit up and take notice of what Josie was doing.
 It was like they remembered I was around and threw me a line where I would slide into the bar and say, 'Hello, how are you' and then sit on a stool and say nothing for the rest of the episode.
 I came to feel that I was letting the black community down because my character was so empty.
 People of my own colour often accosted me in public and accused me of playing a token black.
 I was so little-used that they even wrote me cheques for episodes I never appeared in.
 So why did they not use me?
 Why are they wasting the taxpayers' money?
 It was very dispiriting."